Nandhasv05/zomato-clone-app/README.md

-#Zomoto App Clone A Frontend Clone of the famous Food Delivery Application Zomato.
-Live Demo: <a>https://nandhasv05.github.io/zomoto-clone-app/</a>
+#Zomoto App Clone A Frontend Clone of the famous Food Delivery Application Zomato.<p> Live Demo: <a>https://nandhasv05.github.io/zomoto-clone-app/</a></p>